Miguel Rojas Player Props: Dodgers vs. Giants

 - Rojas hit .236 with 19 doubles, two triples, six home runs and 27 walks.

-- In 21.4% of his games a season ago (30 of 140), Rojas drove home a run.
-In five of those games (3.6%) he recorded two or more RBIs, and he had three or more in one contest.
+- Rojas picked up an RBI in 21.4% of his games last year (30 of 140), with more than one RBI in five of those games (3.6%).
+He had three or more RBIs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.